dopsun/mimodispatcher/README.md

 * Executor: threads to execute task.

 Execution order guarantee:
-* All tasks with synchronizer overlap will be executed with its incoming order.
+* All tasks with one or more overlapping synchronizer will be executed with its incoming order.